perses/perses/docs/tooling/cli.md

 # Perses CLI (percli)

-On top of the application, we also provide a CLI named `percli`.
-This tool can be used to interact with the backend REST API to manage the resources such as dashboards, datasources, projects, etc.
+Besides the Perses application, we also provide a CLI named `percli`.
+This tool can be used to interact with the backend REST API to manage resources such as dashboards, datasources, projects, etc.

-The CLI is available in the docker image or in the archive we created during each release.
+The CLI is available in the archives created at each [release](https://github.com/perses/perses/releases), as well as in the [docker images](https://hub.docker.com/r/persesdev/perses/tags).

 ## Tips